For a list of all reptiles, see list of reptiles and amphibians.

 - Hydras max out at 20 heads, at which point they get 20 individual melee attacks per turn.
 Don't let this happen.

-- They have poison resistance, so poison and Mephitic Cloud won't work.
+- They have poison resistance, so poison, curare, and Mephitic Cloud won't work.

-- Hydras are cold-blooded, so cold damage (either from a weapon of freezing or Ice Magic) has a chance to slow them.
-Do not use an edged freezing weapon, however, as cold damage won't prevent head regrowth.
+- Hydras are cold-blooded, so cold damage (either from a weapon of freezing or Ice Magic) has a chance to slow them down.
+Do not use an edged freezing weapon, however, as heads will still grow back.

-- If attempting to escape, remember that hydras cannot open doors nor see invisible.
+- If attempting to escape, remember that hydras cannot open doors and do not see invisible.

-- Use a flaming weapon to not only avoid regrowth and healing, but to reduce the hydra's damage output with each hit.
-Generally, faster weapons work better for this purpose, as they give they hydra less time to gnaw on you between swings.
-However, most characters are unlikely to have found multiple flaming weapons by the time they reach the Lair -- use whatever you have.
+- Flaming edged weapons are obvious counters; they not only avoid regrowth and healing, but to reduce the hydra's damage output with each hit.
+Generally, faster weapons work better for this purpose, as they give the hydra less time to gnaw on you between swings.
+Just make sure you have the AC to survive a hydra's vicious attacks.
+Most characters are unlikely to have found multiple flaming weapons by the time they reach the Lair -- use whatever you have.

-- Makhleb: Greater Servants can easily kill hydras.
+- Makhleb: Greater Servants or multiple lesser servants can easily kill hydras.

-- Beogh: Smite works, but it costs piety.
+- Beogh: Smite works, but incurs a heavy piety cost.

-- Lugonu: With high Invocations, you may be able to send hydras to the Abyss.
+- Lugonu: With high Invocations, you may be able to banish hydras to the Abyss.

 - Qazlal: Blasting hydras with Upheaval works, though it chews through piety quickly.